Is WordPress Secure? Everything You Need to Know

 Using a managed platform might give you an illusion of security.
 Even though these hacks are few and far between, they do happen, and in such cases, there isn’t much that you, as an individual, can do – besides creating a support ticket and hoping.

-Therefore, the security of your website depends largely on how you manage and maintain it, regardless of the platform that you choose.
+Therefore, the security of your website depends largely on how you manage and maintain it, regardless of the platform you choose.

 Some of the malicious activities that hackers can perform on a vulnerable WordPress site include:

-• Redirecting visitors to scam or phishing sites
+• Redirecting visitors to scam or phishing sites.

-• Injecting malware or spam into your site’s content or database
+• Injecting malware or spam into your site’s content or database.

-• Stealing sensitive data such as user credentials, payment information, or personal details
+• Stealing sensitive data such as user credentials, payment information, or personal details.

-• Using your website resources to launch attacks on other websites
+• Using your website resources to launch attacks on other websites.

 WordPress vulnerabilities can be classified into different types, depending on the nature and severity of the flaw.
 Some of the most common types of WordPress vulnerabilities are: